 We start with intuitive analyses, using Blanchet's Simple Example Protocol [2] (see Fig. 1), and then proceed to formalize and justify them.
-Blanchet's protocol SEP requires an initiator A to generate a fresh symmetric key k, sign and encrypt it for a chosen responder B, and await reception of a message $\{|s|\}k$ .
-Any responder B will await a message containing a signed and encrypted k, at which point it will select a secret s to transmit encrypted with k.
-A strand is a finite sequence of transmissions and receptions, so the actions of the initiator or responder in a single local session form a strand.
-Strands
+Blanchet's protocol SEP requires an initiator A to generate a fresh symmetric key k, sign and encrypt it for a chosen responder B, and await reception of a message $\{|s|\}k$.2 Any responder B will await a message containing a signed and encrypted k, at which point it will select a secret s to transmit encrypted with k.
+A strand is a finite sequence of transmissions and receptions,

-&lt;sup>1Partly supported by the National Science Foundation, grant CNS-0952287.
+1Partly supported by the National Science Foundation, grant CNS-0952287.
 Preliminary versions of some of this material appeared in [7,6], written jointly with Shaddin Doghmi and Javier Thayer.
 That work was funded partly by MITRE-Sponsored Research, and partly by the National Security Agency.
 Address: guttman@{wpi.edu, mitre.org}.